bessinnica/Loc-markdig-azuredocs-test/articles/sql-data-warehouse/sql-data-warehouse-develop-variable-assignment.md

 ;
 ```

 You cannot initialise and use a variable in the same DECLARE statement.
-To illustrate the point the example below is **not** allowed as @p1 is both initialized and used in the same DECLARE statement.
+To illustrate the point the example below is <strong>not</strong> allowed as @"p1" is both initialized and used in the same DECLARE statement.
 This will result in an error.

 ```sql
 DECLARE @p1 int = 0